Pentagon video shows Russian jet dumping fuel on US drone

 “They are in the last years of their functioning but they are in good working condition,” Duda added.
 He did not say whether other countries would follow suit, although Slovakia has said it would send Ukraine its disused MiGs.

-Polish government spokesman Piotr Mueller said Wednesday some other countries with MiGs also had pledged them to Kyiv, but he did not identify them.

-While Ukrainian President Volodymyr Zelenskyy has pleaded for fighter jets from the West, NATO allies have expressed hesitancy.
+While Ukrainian President Volodymyr Zelenskyy has pleaded for fighter jets from the West, some NATO members — including the U.S. — have expressed hesitancy.

+The White House said Poland gave the U.S. advanced notice of its decision to provide the MiGs.

+Kirby, the White House spokesman, called Poland’s providing the fighter jets a sovereign decision and cheered the Poles for continuing to “punch above their weight” in assisting Kyiv, but insisted that Duda’s decision would have no bearing on the U.S. president’s decision, thus far, not to provide American-made F-16s.

-Before Russia’s full-scale invasion in February 2022, Ukraine had several dozen MiG-29s it inherited in the 1991 demise of the Soviet Union, but it’s unclear how many of them remain in service after more than a year of fighting.
+Before Russia’s full-scale invasion in February 2022, Ukraine had several dozen MiG-29s it inherited in the 1991 demise of the Soviet Union, but it’s unclear how many remain in service.

-The debate over whether to provide non-NATO member Ukraine with fighter jets was initiated over a year ago, but the military alliance has been wary of anything that might escalate the war.

-Duda said Poland’s air force would replace the planes it gives to Ukraine with South Korea-made FA-50 fighters and American-made F-35s.
+Duda said Poland’s air force would replace the planes it gives to Ukraine with South Korean-made FA-50 fighters and American-made F-35s.

-Poland also was the first NATO nation to give Ukraine German-made Leopard 2 tanks last month.

 Authorities in Warsaw also said the security services have detained members of a Russian espionage ring, alleging they were preparing acts of sabotage in Poland and had been monitoring railroad routes used to transport weapons into Ukraine.